arjunnag-bits-goa-20202085/etl-pa.github.io/README.md

 # Dataset of Choice
-The dataset chosen for this project consists of a series of tables provided by the Brazilian e-commerce company, Olist."
+The dataset chosen for this project consists of a series of tables provided by the Brazilian e-commerce company, Olist.

 # Methodology